frontenddogma/web-development-glossary/manuscript/c.md

 Chrome Custom Tabs
 : A Chrome feature that allows native apps to invoke the Chrome browser with customized actions, toolbars, and animations.

+Chrome OS
+: A Linux kernel-based operating system designed by Google.
+Chrome OS is derived from the free software Chromium OS and uses the Google Chrome web browser as its principal user interface.
+Google announced Chrome OS in 2009, conceiving it as an operating system in which both applications and user data reside in the cloud—hence Chrome OS primarily runs web applications.
+Chrome OS is only available pre-installed on hardware from Google manufacturing partners, but there are unofficial methods that allow it to be installed in other equipment.&nbsp;[†](#w-chrome-os) ℹ︎&nbsp;[google.com/chromebook/chrome-os](https://www.google.com/chromebook/chrome-os/)

+ChromeVox
+: A screen reader for Chrome OS as well as the Chrome web browser developed by Google. ℹ︎&nbsp;[chromevox.com](https://www.chromevox.com/)

 Chromium
 : A Google-developed project whose source code can be compiled into a web browser.
 Google’s Chrome browser is based on the Chromium code, as are several other browsers, including Edge, Opera, and Silk.
 Other parties have compiled the code as-is, releasing their browsers under the Chromium name.&nbsp;[†](#w-chromium) ℹ︎&nbsp;[chromium.org](https://www.chromium.org/)